Platform StatusPublic Beta Disclosure

 - Identity verification data deleted immediately.
 During the verification process, your document photograph, selfie video, and OCR-extracted details are permanently deleted as soon as verification reaches a final state.
 We retain only a verification certificate (result, document type, timestamp, and an internal reference number).

 - Australian data residency.
 Your encrypted vault and identity verification data are processed and stored in Australia (AWS Sydney / Neon PostgreSQL ap-southeast-2 / Vercel syd1).
-Supporting services (Clerk authentication, Stripe payments, Resend email) may process limited account metadata in other jurisdictions per their own privacy policies.
+Authentication is handled by our first-party system hosted entirely within Australia.
+Supporting services (Stripe payments, Resend email) may process limited account metadata in other jurisdictions per their own privacy policies.

 - Account deletion.
 You can delete your account at any time from the Settings tab in your dashboard.
-Deletion immediately and permanently removes your encrypted vault, identity verification sessions, and all associated records.
-There is no retention period — deletion is irreversible.
+Account deletion is scheduled with a 48-hour grace period, after which all personal data, your encrypted vault, identity verification sessions, and all associated records, is permanently and irreversibly removed.

 What is not yet in place